epuce/web-bootcamp/W01L02 - Git.md

     * resolve conflicts if needed

 * Other commands
-    * git log (looks at commit hostory on current branch)
+    * git log (looks at commit history on current branch)
     * git reflog (changes made on branch)
     * git diff (not staged file changes)
     * git status (look at files that hav changed)
     * git reset HEAD~1 (1 - commits to be reset, can use hash instead)
     * git checkout ./path/to/file.html (revert changes that are made to file)
-    * git fetch (sync shange references with origin)
+    * git fetch (sync change references with origin)
     * git branch -d branch-name (use "origin branch-name" to delete git branch or "branch-name" to delete local one)

 * Get latest changes